siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Programs/resources/ReadMe.txt

 =>	Problem Statement - Check the given number is palindrome number or not

 3. FibonacciSeries.java
-=>	Problem Statement - Write a program to print Fibonacci series pof given number
+=>	Problem Statement - Write a program to print Fibonacci series of given number

+4. EvenOddNumber.java
+=>	Problem statement - Program to check given number is Even or Odd

+5. Anagram.java
+=>	Problem statement - Write a function to check whether two given strings are an Anagram of each other or not
 *****************************************************************************************

 # Package : com.sid.pattern